Reggie Dunn

-Reginald Francis Dunn, Jr. (born January 5, 1989) is a former American football wide receiver.
+Reginald Francis Dunn, Jr. (born January 5, 1989) is an American former football wide receiver.
 He played college football for the Utah Utes of the University of Utah.
 In 2012, he set an NCAA record with four kickoff returns for touchdowns.

 High school

 Dunn played at wide receiver, cornerback, and kick returner on the football team at Verbum Dei High School.
 As a junior, he had 604 all-purpose yards and 15 touchdowns.
 In his senior year, he had over 1,000 all-purpose yards with 15 touchdowns.

 College

 Dunn played for Compton Community College in 2008, catching 14 passes for 193 yards and one touchdown.
 He then redshirted the 2009 season.

 In 2010, Dunn joined the Utah Utes.
 He had four receptions for 70 yards, 12 rushes for 99 yards and two touchdowns, and 12 kick returns for 355 yards.
 He returned a kickoff 100 yards for a touchdown against Iowa State.
 The following season, he had 15 receptions for 211 yards, 15 rushes for 173 yards, and 26 kick returns for 614 yards.
 He had 37 rushing yards in the Sun Bowl.

 In 2012, Dunn had 12 receptions for 74 yards, 13 rushing attempts for 58 yards, and 10 kick returns for 513 yards.
 He had two 100-yard kickoff returns against California to set an NCAA single-game record.
 A week later, he had a 100-yard kickoff return against Washington State.
 He then had another 100-yard kickoff return for a touchdown against Colorado.
 Dunn set NCAA records for kickoff returns for touchdowns in a season (four), 100-yard kickoff returns for touchdowns in a career (five), and 100-yard kickoff returns for touchdowns in a game (two).
 He was named to the All-Pac-12 first team.